 A highly common plea bargain, sentence bargaining is approached when a defendant seeks a lighter sentence.
 By pleading guilty, the defendant may “bargain” for reduced incarceration time upon the premise of goodwill.

 Charge bargaining is used by defendants pleading for a lesser charge.
 Also common, a charge bargain attempts to drop a greater charge, admit overall guilt, and contest a case for a lesser, lower-punishment, charge.

-Fact bargaining is relatively uncommon.
+A skilled plea bargain lawyer in Arlington, TX will likely inform you that fact bargaining is relatively uncommon.
 When a defendant fact bargains, they agree to stipulate to determined facts.
 In doing so, they may be granted immunity from other facts utilized for evidence.
 Often, attorneys avoid fact bargaining due to its pick-and-choose structure.
 Court rooms, too, are averse to fact bargaining, and many do not permit it.
 Specifically, cases determining child custody are against fact bargaining due to the prevalence of morally gray outcomes.

 How Does a Judge Authorize a Plea Bargain?

 A judge will authorize a defendant’s plea bargain if the defendant is capable of making a voluntary or knowing waiver of their right to a trial.
 In such a case, the defendant must prove his or her understanding of the charges, the maximum sentence and the dynamics of a guilty plea.

 If the defendant voluntarily confesses to an alleged offense in court, a judge may still decline.
 In most cases, a guilty plea and subsequent plea bargain is rejected if the charges contain no factual basis.